-You may have heard of a signal jammer before, usually referring to a device that blasts out a strong enough radio signal to drown out the reception of nearby devices like cell phones.
-Purpose-built jammer hardware is outright illegal in many countries, but Wi-Fi is vulnerable to several different jamming attacks that can be done with Kali Linux and a wireless network adapter.
+You may have heard of a signal jammer before, which usually refers to a device that blasts out a strong enough radio signal to drown out the reception of nearby devices like cell phones.
+Purpose-built jammer hardware is outright illegal in many countries.
+Still, Wi-Fi is vulnerable to several different jamming attacks that can be done with Kali Linux and a wireless network adapter.

 There are two main types of jammers: elementary and advanced.
 Here, we'll be discussing elementary Wi-Fi jamming, focusing on unencrypted management frames.

 Elementary jammers can be broken into two main types: proactive and reactive.
 The first type, a proactive jammer, is one that continuously functions whether there is traffic on a network or not.
 We'll be using MDK3 as a deceptive jammer, which injects normal-seeming packets that have a malicious effect on the network.